FN-FAL113/cs2-server-picker/README.md

 ## 💖 Support the Project/Dev
 I develop stuff for free with dedication and hard work.
 Sharing this project with fellow gamers or giving it a star is a huge sign of appreciation!</br>
-This project is non-sponsored, donations are welcome and highly appreciated. <br/>
+This project is non-sponsored, donations are welcome and highly appreciated.
+Donation button as requested by few generous people who have donated, once again thank you. <br/>
 <a href="https://www.paypal.com/paypalme/ameliaOrbeta" target=_blank>
   <img src="https://raw.githubusercontent.com/stefan-niedermann/paypal-donate-button/master/paypal-donate-button.png" alt="Donate with PayPal" width="40%" />
 </a>